 From 2012-2017 Paul was the Executive Director of Gordon Neighbourhood House, a nonprofit organization that emerged as a leader in operating community-based food initiatives under Paul’s leadership.
-Paul’s previous work experience includes serving as Executive Director for the Downtown Eastside Neighbourhood House and prior to that at Second Base Youth Shelter in Scarborough, Ontario.
-He has served on the board of the Metro Vancouver Alliance, is the founder of the Vancouver Food Summit and is currently a Co-Chair of BC’s Poverty Reduction Coalition and is the former Vice-Chair of Food Secure Canada.
+Paul’s previous work experience includes serving as Executive Director of the Downtown Eastside Neighbourhood House and prior to that as Executive Director at Second Base Youth Shelter in Scarborough, Ontario.
+He has served on the board of the Metro Vancouver Alliance, is the founder of the Vancouver Food Summit, was Chair of BC’s Poverty Reduction Coalition and is the former Vice-Chair of Food Secure Canada.

 Paul has long been a champion of social justice and anti-poverty activism through leadership and has impacted various communities, both during his time in Vancouver, British Columbia and in his hometown of Toronto, Ontario.